jfleduc/lili/README.md

 ### 2. Download the application

 Create and change into a directory where you are going to save your downloads.
-Download the application archive.
 For an initial install:

 ```
 mkdir ~/Downloads